polterguy/polterguy.github.io/dashboard/configuration/index.md

 <img src="/assets/images/config-smtp-settings.webp" alt="Screenshot of configuring your SMTP settings" loading="lazy" width="2400" height="1500">

 The _"OpenID"_ button configures single sign-on providers for the dashboard's login screen.
-The dropdown lists every provider your backend supports - Google, GitHub, LinkedIn, Microsoft Entra ID, Okta, Auth0, Keycloak and Slack - and marks the ones already configured.
+The dropdown lists every provider your cloudlet supports - Google, GitHub, LinkedIn, Microsoft Entra ID, Okta, Auth0, Keycloak and Slack - and marks the ones already configured.
 A provider is turned on by giving it a client ID, and turned off again by clearing the field.
 The dialog also shows the redirect URI you need to register with the provider, with a copy button.
 See the [SSO sign-in providers tutorial](/tutorials/sso-sign-in-providers/) for a walkthrough of each provider.

 <img src="/assets/images/config-openid-providers.png" alt="Screenshot of configuring OpenID sign-in providers, with the provider dropdown expanded" loading="lazy" width="1232" height="1122">